 You cannot expect a student to concentrate on reading a lesson if there is a flashing ad on his screen.

 But this is probably an extreme case.
 Focus on simpler things too.
-For example, a simple feature like collapsible sidebars can make for distraction free reading.
+For example, a simple feature like collapsible sidebars can make for distraction-free reading.

 Navigation is a challenge on Moodle.
 It’s cumbersome and heavy.

-The possibility to navigate quickly can reduce user effort and improve experience.
+The possibility to navigate quickly can reduce user effort and improve the experience.
 (Simplifying Moodle navigation was a challenge we took up when designing the Edwiser RemUI theme).

 Communication channels definitely affect learner experience.
 An option to interact with teachers or discuss with peers can significantly enhance their experience.

+Educational and psychological research has shown us that learning interfaces affect student experience and help them regulate their own learning.
+The bottom line is to think beyond usability.
 Look to make it as easy as possible for your students to follow the content and learn in the most efficient and effective manner.

 To quote Dorian Peters once again, “ask yourself this question: did I learn something in spite of the way this was designed, or because of it?
 Could we be doing this even better?” 🙂